AaronMHurst/PyGammaRAD/README.md

 <sup>*</sup> A user defined range may be passed to the $W(\theta)$ function as an optional argument.
 By default a range of (0<sup>o</sup>,180<sup>o</sup>) is assumed.
 Although it is only the non-even $P_{0}(\cos\theta)$, $P_{2}(\cos\theta)$, and $P_{4}(\cos\theta)$ Legendre polynomials that are needed to describe the angular distribution function, to enhance the utility of the `PyGammaRAD` methods the first 11 polynomials of the Legendre series are available in the library.
 These methods may be called as `lpoly<k>` for the corresponding Legendre polynomial $P_{k}$, where $k$ ranges in value from $k=0$ to $k=10$.
 Again, by default an angular range of (0<sup>o</sup>,180<sup>o</sup>) is adopted for the Legendre polynomial methods although a user-defined range can also be provided as an optional argument to override the default range or its granularity.

-## Summary angular momentum methods
+## Summary of angular momentum methods

 The set of angular momentum functions and callable methods available to `PyGammaRAD` is tabulated below.
 The required arguments are listed in the order in which they should be passed to their corresponding method.
 The required arguments are defined as: